jojasadventure/dipole-classifiers/README.md

 - Rapid prototyping and experimentation
 - Edge deployment

-**Trade-off**: ~10-15% accuracy penalty vs fine-tuned models, but 30x faster and trained in minutes on synthetic data, instead of hours on thousands of labeled examples.
+**Trade-off**: Accuracy penalty vs fine-tuned models, but 30x faster and trained in minutes on synthetic data instead of hours on huge labeled datasets.